-The practice manager was responsible for dealing with these.
-Staff told us they would tell the practice manager about any formal or informal comments or concerns straight away so patients received a quick response.
+One of the dentists, who was the practice owner was responsible for dealing with complaints.
+Staff told us they would tell the practice owner about any formal or informal comments or concerns straight away so patients received a quick response.

-The practice manager aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
-Information was available about organisations patients could contact if not satisfied with the way the practice manager had dealt with their concerns.
+They aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
+Information was available about organisations patients could contact if not satisfied with the way the practice had dealt with their concerns.